PepperHub/airbnb_seattle_price_prediction/README.md

 through the CRISP-DM process for analysing the dataset.

-The main findings of the code can be found at the post available [here]()
+The main findings of the code can be found at the post available [here](https://pepperhub.github.io/2021-03-15-airbnbdataexploration/).

 ## Licensing, Authors, Acknowledgements